 - Armrest with storage compartment

-- Driver’s seat height adjustable with lumbar support
+- Driver’s seat height is adjustable with lumbar support

 - Co-driver’s seat height-adjustable